Craft and Culture: The Perfect Ireland Itinerary that includes Kilkenny Design Centre

 Days 3-4: Kilkenny – Where Craft Gets Serious

 The medieval city of Kilkenny sits 75 miles southwest of Dublin – reachable by train (90 minutes, $25) or bus (2 hours, $15).
+Beyond the Design Centre, there are plenty of other compelling things to do in Kilkenny that justify the journey.
 Both options feature Wi-Fi that works just often enough to prevent complaints.
 Accommodations range from the functional Kilkenny Tourist Hostel ($30/night) to the Pembroke Hotel ($140/night) with its strategic central location.
 For those with inheritance money burning holes in designer pockets, Mount Juliet Estate ($280+/night) offers country manor living where staff call you “sir” or “madam” without ironic undertones.

 Kilkenny Castle dominates the cityscape like Newport mansions would if they had actual historical significance.
 The $10 admission provides access to rooms where people made decisions affecting actual kingdoms rather than just summer social calendars.
 The castle tour creates convenient hunger pangs just as you exit near the Kilkenny Design Centre – the crown jewel in any Ireland itinerary that includes actual cultural understanding.